Section

 The home sleep study is simple, the treatment is effective, and the improvement in how people feel, in their sleep, their energy, their capacity to engage with life, is one of the most consistent and satisfying outcomes in all of cardiovascular medicine.

 If any of the symptoms in this article sound familiar, that conversation with your doctor is worth having.
-A good night’s sleep is not a luxury, for your heart, it is part of the treatment plan.
+A good night’s sleep is not a luxury.
+For your heart, it is part of the treatment plan.

 POTS: Understanding Postural Orthostatic Tachycardia Syndrome